 Caitlin Breedlove, Auburn’s vice president of movement leadership and former Campaign Director of Side with Love, uses this frame as she interviews organizers and activists talking about the role of faith in their own lives, reflections and lessons from movement, the current political moment and how faith communities can resource, support and engage with today's leading movements.

-Below are links to episodes from the first season of Fortification, brought to you by Standing on the Side of Love.
+Below are links to episodes from the first season of Fortification, brought to you by Side with Love.
 Click on Fortification - Season 2 for more details about our second season, in collaboration with Auburn Seminary premiering October 2017.

 SEASON ONE EPISODES